-I’m about to blow your mind, Girlfriend.
+I’m about to blow your mind.
 Wait for it…waaaaiiiiit for it…….you don’t have to do it all.
 Not right now, not all at once, not even a little bit.
 Whoa, crazy right?
-Here you are stressing over the million things swimming around in your head and I just burst through the wall like the Kool-Aid man and rocked your world.
+Here you are stressing over the million things swimming around in your head, and I just burst through the wall like the Kool-Aid mascot and rocked your world.

 You know what?
 All that stuff in your head, all those to-do’s, I bet you only half of them are important.
 And I bet one fourth of them can (and probably should) be put on the backburner.
 And the other fourth of them?
 I almost guarantee they don’t even need to be done at all.

 But how do you know?
 How do you distinguish what’s more important than others?
-And what needs to be done tonight verus next week?
-And how do you know that you can even afford to do all that right now anyway?
+And what needs to be done tonight versus next week?
+And how do you know that you can even afford to do all that right now, anyway?

 These four steps are going to help you clear your mind, get a solid action plan together, and stop stressing over the never-ending honey-do-list.
-I believe in this process so much that I made you a printable workbook so you can start your Reality Check today.
 This is exactly what I do myself when I’m feeling stuck and overwhelmed.
 And it works.
 It really freakin’ works.